 The Company believes that the emphasis on performance-based and stock-based compensation serves to align the interests of the executive officers with the interests of the Company's stockholders.
 The Company also seeks to establish overall compensation levels that are sufficiently competitive to attract, retain, and motivate highly competent management personnel.
-Mr. Morillas' base salary was paid in accordance with the terms and conditions of a compensation agreement based upon the aforementioned subjective criteria of the Committee.
-See "Employment Contracts and Termination of Employment and Change in Control Arrangements."
-Mr. Liu's base salary is also paid in accordance with subjective criteria set by the Committee.
+Base salaries for Messrs.
+Wertz and Liu are paid in accordance with subjective criteria set by the Committee.

 The Company's performance, for purposes of compensation decisions, is measured under the annual bonus plan against goals established prior to the start of the fiscal year by the Committee, and is reviewed and approved by the Committee.
 The Company's annual bonus plan is based on specific financial performance results.
-Bonuses, set at a fixed amount and paid as a percentage of the total, are based upon reaching a percentage between 80 and 120% of the goal.
-Bonus compensation paid to Mr. Morillas was based upon goals set by the Committee for net sales and profit before tax.
-Mr. Liu's bonus is based on targets set by the Committee for net sales, and profit before tax, as well as, return on assets.
+Bonuses, set at a fixed amount and paid as a percentage of the total, are based upon reaching a percentage between 80% and 120% of the goal.
+Mr. Wertz's bonus is based upon subjective criteria set by the Committee.
+Mr. Liu's bonus is based on subjective criteria set by the Committee for net sales, and profit before tax at Diodes-Taiwan and Diodes-China, as well as, return on assets at Diodes-China.